camfort/fortran-src/upgrade-guide.md

 argument now comes before the contents bytestring, so you may have to swap argument order (done to match other parsing libraries and most common usage).

+### `Argument` encodes "call-by-value" variables
+***May necessitate changes.***

+`Argument` now stores an `ArgumentExpression` instead of an `Expression`.
+The former is a thin wrapper over the latter to allow tracking when a variable is used like "call-by-value" as in `call func( (x) )`.

+If you work with `Argument`s instead of the `Expressions`s they used to wrap, you'll need to update your code.
+Use `argExtractExpr :: Argument a -> Expression a` to easily recover original behaviour.
+Or case on the `ArgumentExpression` to handle it directly.
+See the `StCall` match in `Analysis.BBlocks.perBlock`, and `Analysis.isLExpr` for related code.

 ## Release 0.8.0
 ### Declarator constructor refactor
 ***Necessitates changes.***